Biennale College Cinema – Ninth Edition

 h.
 Production Company Profile

 i.
-Video-Presentation by the director (max 3 minutes)
+Video-Pitch Presentation, in English, by the director (max 3 minutes)

 k.
 Rights Disclosure with regards to full ownership of rights to the submitted project or, should the rights of third parties be involved, a guarantee that the acquisition of all rights in view of production has been concluded or is currently being negotiated.
 In the latter case the cost must be indicated in the budget, which in any case as specified above in point f, cannot exceed the total of € 150.000,00